MSSE Degree Program

-In addition to completing a group of core courses (14 credits total) which includes the 3-credit capstone course, students develop interdisciplinary combinations from a variety of elective courses (16 credits minimum), including at least two credits from a campus-based summer field or lab course.
+All students complete a group of core courses (14 credits total), which includes a 3-credit capstone course.
+Students also take interdisciplinary combinations of elective courses (16 credits minimum), including at least two credits from a campus-based summer field or lab course.
 No more than four (4) elective credits may come from education elective courses.
-See Course Catalog.
+See the Course Catalog for specific course information.

-Interdisciplinary efforts and incorporation of both science content and pedagogy have been encouraged during the development of courses.
-Each student seeking the degree is advised by a three-person faculty committee, and programs are designed taking into account the student's background, interests, and career goals.
+Interdisciplinary efforts and the incorporation of both science content and pedagogy have been encouraged during the development of MSSE courses.
+Each student seeking the degree is advised by a three-person faculty committee, and programs are designed to accomodate the student's background, interests, and career goals.

 Program Features